Page content

 The Pros and Cons of Industrial Policy

-The theme of the 23rd edition of the Pros and Cons conference in 2025 is Industrial Policy and its link to competition policy.
+The theme of the 23rd edition of the Pros and Cons conference in 2025 was Industrial Policy and its link to competition policy.
 Recent calls for a more activist industrial policy has put some strain on the principles of competition policy, since certain measures relating to industrial policy may distort markets and restrain free competition.

 The debate highlights what policy-makers can do revive and unlock the economic potential in Europe without risking adverse effects on competition that may hurt consumers and economic growth over time.